‘Cue up a cure at Rocky Mountain Pig Jig

-Barbeque, bands, beer and family fun all for a good cause this Saturday, Sept.
-21 from 1 pm – 7 pm at UC Health Park in Colorado Springs.
+COLORADO SPRINGS, Colo. — Barbeque, bands, beer and family fun all for a good cause this Saturday, September 21, from 1 p.m. to 7 p.m. at UC Health Park in Colorado Springs.

-The Rocky Mountain Pig Jig will feature a single-day amateur BBQ competition made up of corporately-sponsored teams who use the day as a team building event, a kids’ fun zone with inflatables, games and activities, live music on a center field stage, a beer sampling garden, other food options, beverages, and more.
+The Rocky Mountain Pig Jig will feature a single-day amateur BBQ competition made up of corporate-sponsored teams who use the day as a team-building event, a kids’ fun zone with inflatables, games and activities, live music on a center field stage, a beer sampling garden, other food options, beverages, and more.

 The teams competing in the inaugural Rocky Mountain Pig Jig will compete for prizes and bragging rights as part of this new event.
-Community judges will choose a winner in four categories: brisket, pulled pork
+Community judges will choose a winner in four categories.

 Four bands will provide entertainment through the afternoon: